 Truth.
 Power.
 Legacy.

 The Dr. Malcolm X (h.c.)
-School of African American Studies at GIU is dedicated to reclaiming narratives, celebrating culture, and advancing justice.
-Offering first-of-its-kind Diploma, Bachelor, Master, and Doctoral degrees in over 15 distinct specializations, the school explores the rich tapestry of African American history, art, politics, spirituality, science, and social movements.
-With programs such as African Americans & Critical Race Theory, African American Music, African Americans & U.S. History, and African Americans’ Inventions, students gain deep, interdisciplinary insights rooted in truth and empowerment.
+School of Foundational Black American Studies at GIU is dedicated to reclaiming narratives, celebrating culture, and advancing justice.
+Offering first-of-its-kind Diploma, Bachelor, Master, and Doctoral degrees in over 15 distinct specializations, the school explores the rich tapestry of Black American history, art, politics, spirituality, science, and social movements.
+With programs such as Black Americans & Critical Race Theory, Black American Music, Black Americans & U.S. History, and Black Americans’ Inventions, students gain deep, interdisciplinary insights rooted in truth and empowerment.
 Named in honor of Malcolm X, a global symbol of Black dignity, resistance, and transformation, the school instills a legacy of critical inquiry, cultural pride, and community leadership.
-Graduates emerge not only as scholars but as agents of change, equipped to challenge injustice and build a future where African American voices continue to shape the world.
+Graduates emerge not only as scholars but as agents of change, equipped to challenge injustice and build a future where Black American voices continue to shape the world.

 Bachelor’s Degrees